sheldonucr/ee260_lab/lab1/README.md

 _**Fig. 2 Custom Designer Setup with PDK**_

-If you see any warning message, in Fig. 2, then your PDK was not setup correctly, so you need to copy PDK's `lib.def` in your workspace again.
+If you see any warning message, in Fig. 2, that means that your PDK was not setup correctly, so you need to copy PDK's `lib.def` in your workspace again.

-Let's launch Library manager first, you go to tools -> Library manager, then Fig Library manager is launched.
-You must see `SAED_PDK_90` library in the libraries list.
+Let's launch Library manager first, then you go to Tools -> Library manager, then Fig Library manager is launched.
+You may see `SAED_PDK_90` library in the libraries list.

-Then, go to file -> New -> Library to create a new library.
+Then, go to File -> New -> Library to create a new library.
 New library windows will pop up.
 You can put your new library name in the name in the attributes section.
 For the PDK technology, you can choose `Import file` and choose your technology file (.tf extension) in the PDK.
 You can under the following folder for 90nm.

 ```
 /usr/local/synopsys/pdk/SAED_PDK90nm/techfiles/saed90nm_1p9m_cd.tf
 ```

-After you put name and technology file (.tf) and clock Ok.
+After you put name and technology file (.tf) and click Ok.
 See Fig 3.

 ![Library setup](images/fig3.png)